venenux/alpine-wiki/tutorials/alpine-install-from-usb-to-disk-pc-single-boot-only.md

 ## How to use this guide

-This guide **structure all the commands in blocks, each block its separated by a line spaced**, so you must **type each line as is.. and hit enter**, so you noted that then you typed each separated clocks of commands, copy/type only blocks separated by an empty line, all new(next) lines are made by just enter. the terminal will detect if must execute or not.

 This guide is for install process, many parts will need you understand minimal knowledge of linux.